-He later became the founding principal at a high-performing urban charter school in Connecticut.
+He later became the founding principal at a high-performing urban charter school.
 In three years, Dale took the school from a 26 percent to a 96 percent pass rate as measured by the state’s assessment.
 His school was recognized for achieving the highest African American student performance scores in the state.

 Dale is a graduate of Cornell University and earned a Masters degree in administration and policy analysis from Stanford University.
-He is fluent in Mandarin Chinese and Spanish, and resides in Parker, Colorado with his wife, Rapin, and daughter, Kellan.
+He is fluent in Mandarin Chinese and Spanish, and resides in Denver, Colorado with his wife and daughter.